riddlet/iCiteR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Reformatted package, software, and API names in single quotes in the title and description in the DESCRIPTION file.

-* Elaborated on the information returned by the 'iCite' API in the descriptino text.

-* Registered the S3 print method in the NAMESPACE file.

 * Replaced T and F with TRUE and FALSE

-* Included the arguments for the to_dataframe function in the .Rd file.

 ## Test environments
 * local OS X install, R 3.5.3